AstarNetwork/astar-docs/docs/EVM/astarbase.md

 console.log(native);
 ```

-The complete script to read address mapping is in the example folder on [Github repo](https://github.com/AstarNetwork/astarbase/tree/main/contract/example).
+The complete script to read the address mapping is in the example folder on [Github repo](https://github.com/AstarNetwork/astarbase/tree/main/contract/example).

-## Use from Contract side
+## How to use from the Contract side

-The following is an example usage when EVM contract wants to check staker status for H160 address
+The following is an example usage for when an EVM contract wants to check dApp staking status for an H160 address

 ```sol
 import "./IAstarBase.sol"